 We have dual headquarters, in Eden Prairie, Minnesota and Rehovot, Israel.
-Our Eden Prairie, Minnesota headquarters (near Minneapolis) comprises executive offices and production facilities presently encompassing approximately 377,090 square feet, of which we own 295,544 square feet, in four buildings.
-These four buildings serve the following respective purposes: system assembly, inventory storage, operations and sales support; manufacturing for one of our Stratasys Direct Manufacturing paid parts service locations; research and development, filament manufacturing, and administrative, marketing and sales activities; and expansion of our production capacity for systems and consumables.
-Our Rehovot, Israel headquarters, which we moved into at the beginning of 2017, are newly constructed facilities with approximately 230,355 square feet, situated on a property that we purchased in 2015.
-It houses our Israeli administrative headquarters, our research and development facilities, and certain manufacturing activities.
-These facilities have replaced part of our previous facilities in Rehovot, Israel that we leased for approximately \$2.4 million annually pursuant to a five-year lease agreement that expired at the end of
+Our Eden Prairie, Minnesota headquarters (near Minneapolis) comprises executive offices and production facilities that encompassed, as of December 31, 2017, approximately 377,090 square feet, of which we owned 295,544 square feet, in four buildings.
+Those buildings served the following purposes: system assembly, inventory storage, operations and sales support; manufacturing for one of our Stratasys Direct Manufacturing paid parts service locations; research and development, filament manufacturing, administrative, marketing and sales activities; and expansion of our production capacity for systems and consumables.
+In early 2018, we sold one of those buildings, thereby reducing our total space at our Eden Prairie headquarters to 304,616 square feet, of which 223,070 square feet, situated on a property that we purchased in 2015.
+It houses our Israeli administrative headquarters, our research and development facilities and certain manufacturing activities.
+These facilities have replaced the majority of our previous leased facilities in Rehovot, Israel.
+We are currently constructing a second building at our Rehovot headquarters, which, when occupied by us, will increase the capacity of our Rehovot facilities substantially.

-As of December 31, 2016, we leased office space (except with respect to our Eden Prairie headquarters facilities and our Rehovot, Israel and Kiryat Gat, Israel facilities, where we own the property) for various purposes, as set forth in the table below.
+As of December 31, 2017, we leased office space (except with respect to our Eden Prairie headquarters facilities and our Rehovot, Israel and Kiryat Gat, Israel facilities, where we own the property) for various purposes, as set forth in the table below.
 Unless otherwise stated, all of our facilities are fully utilized.
 Our material tangible fixed assets include, among other things, the properties listed below.